kancharlaNarmadha/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 Get the two values from the user
 ### Step 2:
-Assign the value of second variable to a temporary variable
+Get the value from the user for the number of rotation
 ### Step 3:
-Assign the value of the first variable to the second variable
+Using the slicing concept rotate the list
 ### Step 4:
-Assign the value in temporary variable to the first variabl
-### Step 5:
-Print both the values it would be interchanged
-### Step 6:
 End the program
 ## Program:
 ```